The Only Guide You Need for Next.js Forms: Server Actions, Zod & Validation (2025)

 Now we control our form elements.
 But did we actually need to create states, and connect them with input elements?
 Well, not really.
 But first, let's learn something else.
 Then we'll get back to this.

-99% of the time, you will need to use this form data in a "server-side action," like saving to a database.
-And if you want to do POST server actions in NextJS, you use "server actions."
+99% of the time, you will need to use this form data in a "server-side action", like saving to a database.
+And if you need to save data to your database with a POST request, the way to do it in Next.js is through Server Actions.
 If you don't know what server actions are, they're just regular functions.
-The good part is, you write them as regular JavaScript functions, but they're turned into "POST" HTTP methods.
+The good part is, you write them as regular JavaScript functions, but they're turned into POST HTTP methods.

-Note: Adding "use server" doesn't turn a component into a "server component."
+Note: If you’re not very familiar with Next.js, here’s something important to avoid confusion: Adding "use server" doesn't turn a component into a "server component."
 To make a component a server component, you basically don't write anything since every component is a server component by default.
 You only add "use client" to convert a component to a client component, and add "use server" to convert a function to a "server action."

-So let's create an actions.js file and then create our function that will be turned into an HTTP POST method.
-This method is just to mimic saving the form data to our database.
+So, let's create an actions.js file inside our /app directory and then create our function.
+This function is just to mimic saving the form data to our database.

 Inside actions.js file: